 Audit product descriptions for conversational queries

-Make sure that someone asking about use cases, constraints, or specific problems can find the answer in your copy.
+Make sure someone asking about use cases, constraints, or specific problems can find the answer in your copy.

-Guarantees inventory and pricing accuracy in real time
+Guarantee real-time inventory and pricing accuracy

 How to start preparing for agentic shopping

-Traditional channels, Google, Amazon, paid search, organic, social, still generate the vast majority of discovery.
+Traditional channels—Google, Amazon, paid search, organic, social—still generate the vast majority of discovery.